Human and pathogen evolution in the Sikora Group

 We aim to tackle these questions by applying state-of-the-art computational and statistical modelling to population-scale genomics datasets, integrating both modern and ancient DNA.

-- Sikora et al. 2017.
+- Sikora, M., et al. 2017.
 Ancient genomes show social and reproductive behavior of early Upper Paleolithic foragers.

 See full list of publications by Martin Sikora